-We have been appointed as statutory auditor by the general meeting of 26 May 2017, following the proposal formulated by the board of directors, based on the advice of the audit committee.
+We have been appointed as statutory auditor by the general meeting of 26 May 2017, following the proposal formulated by the board of directors, issued upon recommendation of the audit committee.
 Our statutory auditor's mandate expires on the date of the general meeting deliberating on the annual accounts closed on 31 December 2019.
-We have performed the statutory audit of the consolidated financial statements of the company MDxHealth SA for twelve consecutive years.
+We have performed the statutory audit of the consolidated financial statements of the company MDxHealth SA for thirteen consecutive years.